Audit

 Prometheus metrics provide an aggregated look at the number of audit violations:

-provides the total number of audited violations for the last audit run, broken down by violation severity
+gatekeeper_audit_last_run_timeprovides the start time timestamp of the most recent audit rungatekeeper_violationsprovides the total number of audited violations for the last audit run, broken down by violation severity

 Constraint Status

-Violations of constraints are listed in the status
+Violations of constraints are listed in the status field of the corresponding constraint.

 Note that only violations from the most recent audit run are reported.
 Also note that there